Tour de Soulard Bastille Day Criterium – July 14, 2002 – St. Louis, MO

 With three to go, Aaron Inch (Big Shark) took a prime, but couldn’t hold the gap.
 With two to go, the four man break of Henderson, Pirtle, Schmatz and Micek looked good.
 But Fleener would come out of the pack for the win followed by Tracy Smith (Ritchey Midwest) in second,Charles Huff (Ozark) in third, Josh Carter (world’s brightest flashlight q250.com) in fourth and Alan Craddock (RCRC) in fifth.
 Photos

 Women Open – With a little help at the end, Carla Farrell (Museum/Big Shark) outsprinted the field to win the senior women’s category 1,2,3,4 race.
 “I got a really good lead-out for the sprint,” Farrell stated.
 She didn’t waste any time getting to the front.
 Early on, she covered an attack by Kelly Benjamin (Blue River) and a break was formed.
 Benjamin would take second followed by Heather Brice (Museum/Big Shark) in third.
 In the photo at the upper left, Farrell enters turn one in the senior women’s category 1,2,3,4 race.
-Photos
+Photos on torch light site.

 Cat III/IV Men – Craig Morris (KC Orthopedics) won a close sprint for the victory.
 In second was Micah Moran (Ritchey Midwest), Steve Ballinger (Velo Force) in third, and Kris Henkhaus (St. Louis Cycling) took fourth.
 The four riders escaped the pack at the twenty-nine minute mark and were never seriously challenged.